Radeon RX 7000 series: Navi 31

-The Navi 31 die features 58 billion transistors, a 165% increase in transistor density than the previous generation Navi 2x.
-The full Navi 31 die contained 12,288 FP32 cores, equivalent to 6144 Stream Processors.
-Reportedly, the Navi 31 die has been designed to scale up to 3GHz frequency, though AMD's Radeon RX 7900 XTX reference design can hit a boost frequency of 2.5GHz.
+The Navi 31 multi-chip module features 58 billion transistors, a 165% increase in transistor density than the previous generation Navi 2x, across seven dies: one Graphics Compute Die (GCD) and six Memory Cache Dies (MCD).
+The full Navi 31 die contains 12,288 FP32 cores, equivalent to 6144 stream processors.
+Reportedly, the Navi 31 die has been designed to scale up to 3.0 GHz frequency, though AMD's Radeon RX 7900 XTX reference design can hit a boost frequency of 2.5 GHz.
 The Navi 31 die is fabricated on TSMC's N5 process node.

 Navi 33

 The Navi 33 die features 13.3 billion transistors and a die size of 204 mm2.
-The full die features 4096 FP32 cores segmented into 32 Compute Units.
-Unlike the higher-end Navi 31 and Navi 32 dies, it is a monolithic design fabricated on TSMC's N6 process node.
+The full die features 4096 FP32 cores, segmented into 32 Compute Units.
+Unlike the higher-end Navi 31 die, it is a monolithic design fabricated on TSMC's N6 process node.